Travel Information

 opposite the Greek Catholic church.

-| Returning to Chernivtsi in the
+Returning to Chernivtsi in the evening can be problematic.

-to find out the schedule for the last bus and to predict
+It used to be difficult to find out the schedule for the last

-when it will actually arrive.
-To be on the safe side,
+bus and to predict when it would actually arrive.
+To be on

-between 1700 and 1800, and hope for the best.
-There is
+Zalishchyky between 1700 and 1800, and hope for the best.

-now a schedule on the wall of the bus depot in central
+There is now a schedule on the wall of the bus depot in central

-Tovste which seems fairly accurate for forecasting local
+Tovste which seems fairly accurate for forecasting local bus

-bus arrivals and departures, as long as you can read Cyrillic. |
+arrivals and departures, as long as you can read Cyrillic.

 Alternatively, there are also 'free-lance' mini-buses that